sigp/lighthouse/book/src/become-a-validator-source.md

 reveal the private keys of all validators and keys generated with this wallet.
 That would be catastrophic.

-It is also import to store a backup of this mnemonic so you can recover your private keys in the case of data loss.
+It is also important to store a backup of this mnemonic so you can recover your private keys in the case of data loss.
 Writing it on a piece of paper and storing it in a safe place would be prudent.